dev-alex-alex2006hw/docker-encfs/README.md

 * if sshd does not have log in session(i.e. user idle) for 900 seconds, container expires and get destroyed
 * uses hostbased ssh and root key authorization

-on host:
+on login-pd:
 # tail /etc/ssh/sshd_config
  UseDNS no
  GSSAPIAuthentication no
  HostbasedAuthentication yes